-On December 16, 2021, the City of Hazelton enacted Ordinance 2020-33, which effective January 1, 2022, replaces the city's business privilege and mercantile tax with a new Payroll Preparation Tax of 0.26% of payroll expense or profits generated as a result of the employer's conducting business within the city.
+On December 14, 2021, the City of Scranton enacted Resolution No. 79 that effective January 1, 2022, replaces the city's business privilege and mercantile tax with a new payroll preparation tax of 0.2787% of payroll expense paid by an employer, including salaries, wages, net distributions, commissions, bonuses, stock options and all other compensation, to individuals who conducted business in the city during the tax year.
 The tax is paid by employers and cannot be deducted from employees' wages.
-(Regulations implementing Ordinance 2020-33, April 12, 2022.)
+(Payroll Preparation Tax Information; Payroll Expenses Tax Frequently Asked Questions.)

-The City of Hazelton's Payroll Preparation Tax is administered by Berkheimer and the tax forms can be found here.
+The City of Scranton's payroll preparation tax is administered by Berkheimer Tax Innovations and the tax forms can be found here.